 The ratio is calculated by measuring capital expenditure on renewal and replacement of assets relative to its level of depreciation.
-Council is aiming to attain a result of 119% for the year ending 30 June 2014.
-This means that Council is spending slightly more than the depreciation expenses on asset renewal.
+Council is aiming to attain a result of 100% for the year ending 30 June 2015.
+This means that Council is funding capital replacement expenditure as identified in Council's draft Asset Management Plan.